BertalanD/dotfiles/README.md

 ### arch

-Confgurations specific to Arch Linux.
+Configurations specific to Arch Linux.
 I try to make everything generic, but some are possible only this way:
 - wallpaper autogeneration with [`pacwall`](https://github.com/Kharacternyk/pacwall), depicting the dependency graph of the installed packages.
 Sway prints an intrusive error message if its output wasn't found, and I don't want to break other distros.

+#### Dependencies
+Get `pacwall` from AUR.

 ### thinkpad